Learning Visual Hierarchies in Hyperbolic Space for Image Retrieval: Experiment Details

 \subsection{Hyperparameters and training details}

 We employ the AdamW optimizer with parameters $(\beta_1, \beta_2)=(0.9, 0.999)$ and a learning rate of $2 \times 10^{-5}$.
 Training was conducted using 8 $\times$ A10G Nvidia GPUs.
-For each model, we used the largest batch size that fit in memory: CLIP ViT was trained with a total effective batch size of 320, and MoCo-v2 with a total effective batch size of 800.
-Each model was fine-tuned for a single epoch on \textit{HierOpenImages} dataset, taking approximately 26 hours for CLIP ViT and 18 hours for MoCo-v2.
+For each model, we used the largest batch size that fit in memory: CLIP ViT was trained with a total effective batch size of 640, and MoCo-v2 with a total effective batch size of 1984.
+Each model was fine-tuned on \textit{HierOpenImages} dataset.
 The embeddings are projected to dimension 128 in the final layer.
 The hyperbolic model has a learnable curvature parameter.

 During training, we filter out bounding boxes that occupy less than $1\%$ of the full image area, as well as pairs involving small bounding boxes labeled as `IsGroupOf' objects in the bounding box-to-bounding box relationships.
 For data augmentation, we apply randomly horizontal flip ($20\%$), vertical flip($20\%$), rotate (degree {=15}), color jitter (brightness{=0.2}, contrast={0.2}, saturation{=0.2}, hue{=0.1}), Gaussian blur (kernel size{=5}, $\sigma=(0.3, 1.5)$), and then resize each image to $224\times224$.